Data Protection Toolkit - Document your processing activities

 This means that where you are collecting, storing, sharing, using or transferring some sort of personal data, you consider and record the details of how it meets the data protection principles.
 This is so that the processing can be shown to be compliant with the Regulation.

-It is also a legal requirement to provide these records to the Information Commissioner's Office if they ask you for them, so make sure that they're complete, accurate and that you know where they are.
+It is a legal requirement to provide these records to the Information Commissioner's Office if they ask, so make sure that they're complete, accurate, up-to-date, and that you know where they are.

 Unless you're a particularly large community or voluntary organisation (with more than 250 employees) you a required to document only your regular activities, as well as any processing of particularly sensitive information.